Baby Witching Hour: What It Is, When and Why It Happens, and How to Manage It

 Q: Can changing my diet help if I'm breastfeeding?

-A: Some breastfed babies might be sensitive to certain foods in their mother's diet.
-If you suspect this might be the case, consider keeping a food diary and discuss any concerns with your healthcare provider.
+A: Some breastfed babies might be sensitive to certain foods in their mother's diet, so if you suspect this might be the case, consider keeping a food diary and discuss any concerns with your pediatrician.

 Q: Is it normal to feel overwhelmed during my baby's witching hour?